XelaNull/7DTD-WhiteRiver_ToC/README.md

 - Aeyvi-Daro :: For quest text and testing assistance on all quests.
 - mr.devolver :: Big thanks for the help fixing the GoTo Trader, improving the quest integration with the trader, and helping seek out a path to add the quests to the Trader dialog!
 - SteamM0nkey :: Big thanks to helping dive into the cause of imbalances in items, missing stats, and for the idea of the Bear Claws quest.
+- arramus & Fuzzy Pug :: Fuzzy Pug requested a new quest be added that grants clear bulletproof glass. arramus was kind enough to do the heavy lifting to create the quest, I rebranded the naming of it but mostly kept the quest and code intact as was provided.